pyne/pyne/docs/theorymanual/spatial_solvers.rst

 DGFEM-LD
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Linear Discontinuous (LD) Method:  "The linear discontinuous DGFEM method (LD) is the special case of the complete DGFEM method of order Λ = 1.
-It is special in that the local matrix T is of size 4 × 4 and therefore its inverse can be precomputed thus saving execution time.
-Following [24] we decided to implement the LD method distinctly from the arbitrary order complete DGFEM kernel in order to create a highly optimized method." ([Schunert]_, p.92)
+The linear discontinuous DGFEM method is the special case of the complete DGFEM method of order Λ = 1.
+It is special in that the local matrix implementing the equations is of size 4 × 4 and, therefore, its inverse can be precomputed -- saving execution time ([Schunert]_, p.92).

 .. _dgfem-ll: